Jeffery T. Kite-Powell

-Jeffery T. Kite-Powell is an American musicologist and Professor Emeritus at the Florida State University College of Music where he was active from 1984 to 2013.
-During his tenure at FSU, he was Coordinator of the Music History and Musicology Division from 1996 to 2008.
-He also directed The Florida State University Early Music Ensembles and in 1989 he founded the vocal group Cantores Musicæ Antiquæ.
-Kite-Powell’s primary focuses are the music of the Renaissance and early Baroque periods, organ tablature, historical performance practice, and Michael Praetorius.
+Jeffery T. Kite-Powell (born June 24, 1941) is an American musicologist and professor emeritus at the Florida State University College of Music where he was active from 1984 to 2013.
+During his tenure at FSU, he was coordinator of the Music History and Musicology Division from 1996 to 2008.
+He also directed the Florida State University early music ensembles and in 1989 he founded the vocal group Cantores Musicæ Antiquæ.
+Kite-Powell's primary focuses are the music of the Renaissance and early Baroque periods, organ tablature, historical performance practice, and Michael Praetorius.

 Education

 Kite-Powell received the Bachelor of Music degree in clarinet performance in 1963 from the College-Conservatory of Music in Cincinnati and the Bachelor of Science in Music Education in 1964 from the University of Cincinnati.
-He earned the Master of Arts degree in Musicology from the University of New Mexico while serving in the U.S. Army at Sandia Base (1965-1968) and the Ph.D. in Musicology from the University of Hamburg, in Hamburg, Germany in 1976.
+He earned the Master of Arts degree in musicology from the University of New Mexico while serving in the U.S. Army at Sandia Base (1965–1968) and the Ph.D. in musicology from the University of Hamburg, in Hamburg, Germany in 1976.

 On Michael Praetorius

 Kite-Powell has written multiple articles based on his research of Michael Praetorius and published a translation of the 1619 treatise Syntagma Musicum III.

 Michael Praetorius's Syntagma Musicum III, which focuses, in part, on performance practice of the period, is the third volume of his treatise Syntagma Musicum.
 This work provides insight into how music of this period was actually performed and is foundational to modern, historically informed performance.
 Kite-Powell's early music ensembles have performed multiple works by this composer, in a historically informed manner.

-In his article Michael Praetorius: In His Own Words, Kite-Powell holds a hypothetical interview with Michael Praetorius.
-In this "interview," Kite-Powell outlines Praetorius's education, career, and contributions to musical theory and performance in an approachable, question and answer format.
+In his article "Michael Praetorius: In His Own Words", Kite-Powell holds a hypothetical interview with Michael Praetorius.
+In this "interview", Kite-Powell outlines Praetorius's education, career, and contributions to musical theory and performance in an approachable, question and answer format.

-Kite-Powell's article Performance Forces and Italian Influence in Michael Praetorius's Syntagma Musicum III provides statistical information regarding Syntagma Musicum III.
+Kite-Powell's article "Performance Forces and Italian Influence in Michael Praetorius's Syntagma Musicum III" provides statistical information regarding Syntagma Musicum III.
 Kite-Powell uses this statistical information to illustrate Michael Praetorius's thinking process and the elements that influenced it.